85 pointsby pavel_lishin11 days ago20 comments

 Even more at work, companies would benefit from having long term discussions and threads about product, technologies, etc. Instead we spreading (and forgetting) the same information over and over with teams, slack, jira, issues, conflunce, sync-calls. ugh

-• ted_dunning4 hours ago
+• ElijahLynn11 days ago

 I left a year ago and pulled down all my content.